Mary Chapin Carpenter: 19871991: Early years with Columbia Records

 Her third Columbia album was 1990's Shooting Straight in the Dark.
 Its first single release was her own composition "You Win Again".
 After it was a cover of Gene Vincent and the Blue Caps' "Right Now".
 Both of these cuts achieved top-20 peaks on Hot Country Songs upon release.
 "Down at the Twist and Shout", which featured instrumentation from Cajun band BeauSoleil, peaked at number two in 1991.
 Released last from the album was the top-20 hit "Going Out Tonight".
-Folk singer Shawn Colvin, with whom Carpenter would collaborate again a number of times, sang duet vocals on the closing track "The Moon and St. Christopher".
+Folk singer Shawn Colvin, a frequent collaborative partner for Carpenter, sang duet vocals on the closing track "The Moon and St. Christopher".
 Don Dixon played bass guitar and sang backing vocals on the "Right Now" cover, and Matt Rollings contributed on piano.
 Jennings continued to serve as producer in addition to playing several instruments and contributing backing vocals.
 Jim Bohen of the Morristown, New Jersey, Daily Record thought that the album was more upbeat than its predecessors, citing "You Win Again" and "Down at the Twist and Shout" as examples.
 Mike DeGagne of AllMusic thought that the involvements of BeauSoleil and Colvin helped expand Carpenter's sound; he also praised her lyrics on "Halley Came to Jackson" and her vocal delivery on "What You Didn't Say".
 "Down at the Twist and Shout" accounted for Carpenter's first Grammy Award win in 1992, in the category of Best Female Country Vocal Performance; the song was also nominated that year for Best Country Song.
 The same year she won Top Female Vocalist from the Academy of Country Music.
 The Country Music Association (CMA) awarded her Female Vocalist of the Year in both 1992 and 1993.